vectorgrp/XCPlite/examples/freertos_demo/README.md

 Notes on CANape:
 - To enable the CANape internal ELF/DWARF reader and address updater, select the Map file reader: 'C# version with extended C++ support'.
 - CANape will read the IP address of the XCP server from the generated A2L file.
-The xcpclient A2L generator writes the ip address given on its command line or otherwise defaults to 127.0.0.1.
+The xcpclient A2L generator writes the IP address given on its command line or otherwise defaults to 127.0.0.1.

 ### What to Measure